-The DFC provides organizations with a unique opportunity to invest in the professional development and continuing education of credit union Directors.
+The DFC provides organizations with a unique opportunity to invest in the professional development and continuing education of credit union, co-operative and mutual Directors.

-Please take a moment to check out our Sponsorship Proposal for the 2022-23 program year below!
+Please click the button below to check out the Sponsorship Proposal for the 2023 - 2024 program year.

 We thank you in advance for your consideration and appreciate any level of support your organization is able to provide.